 - Whole school, collaborative activities such as fundraising.

-- Opportunities to work with a wider community such as at college or through work experience.
+- Opportunities to work with a wider community such as at college or through experiences of the workplace.

 How SMSC is monitored